avatar2415/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms
-Easiest way apply machine learning algorithms for beginners
+Easiest way to apply machine learning algorithms for beginners